Research Fields: Economics and Institutions, Economics and Inequality, Economics and Beliefs

 Work in Progress

-The Value of Political Connection: Evidence from an Anti-Corruption Campaign in China (with Quoc-Anh Do and Fei Xu)
+Handcuffing the Grabbing Hand: Evidence from China’s Anticorruption Campaign (with Quoc-Anh Do and Fei Xu)